 Finish up filling up your account info, payment information, etc.

-Bluehost automatically installs WordPress for you so you can start working on your WordPress site right away.
+This step is actually super easy because Bluehost automatically installs WordPress for you.
+You can start working on your WordPress site right away.
 Yeah!
 It hasn’t always been this easy. 🙂

 Clicking the “go to my Bluehost account” under the blue button will allow you to see the info related to your Bluehost account.
 Clicking the “Start Building” button will take you to your new WordPress site like so: